Recruiting | 8Min Read

 1. Customisable Dashboards

-Create analytics dashboards that are tailored to your hiring needs and display key metrics at a glance, allowing your recruiters to observe distinct parameters of your recruitment process.
+Create recruitment analytics dashboards that are tailored to your hiring needs and display key metrics at a glance, allowing your recruiters to observe distinct parameters of your recruitment process.

 2. Advanced Reporting